- (1) 125-ton dual lane perimeter deck trailer

 Our crew used our 400-ton jack and slide system to transload the 249,000-pound transformer from the railcar to our trailers.
 We utilized both a push and pull truck with our dual-lane trailer on route.
 Once we arrived in Jerome, we again used the jack and slide to set the unit on a pad.
 Once the unit was set, we offloaded all accessories from our trailer.
 The team navigated the route safely and soundly, and all went off without a hitch.

 Although every transformer is almost identical, no two moves are the same.
 Each location has a unique terrain that poses its own unique challenges.
-That is why our teams are careful to perform surveys before the project begins — they are critical to the planning process.
+That is why our transportation and logistics services team is careful to perform surveys before the project begins — they are critical to the planning process.
 Once the challenges are identified, our team works together to eliminate them one by one for a successful move.

 We’re pleased to report that our customer was very satisfied with the move, and as a result, has engaged us on several projects since.
 The Omega Morgan team is happy to be able to support new customers in the Boise area; it’s an opportunity to serve some of the best in the west.